mayadata-io/culture/README.md

 This repository contains the various MayaData Culture Guides/Handbooks and is the central repository of guidance for how we run the company.
-As part of our value of being transparent is published in our repository and open to the world.
+As part of our value of being transparent, our handbook published in this repository is open to the world.
 We welcome feedback.
 Please make a merge request to suggest improvements or add clarifications.
 If your question is not covered here, please use issues to ask questions.

 ## Scope and goals
 - The documents here should expand  the [MayaData secret plan for world domination](https://medium.com/mayadata/mayadatas-secret-5-step-plan-for-world-domination-3c02ac8b097a) and convert the plan into a culture we aspire to achieve as well as concrete actions to implement and measure adoption of the culture